 - The name of Offeror's organization,

 - Offeror's contact name,

 - Offeror's contact information (address, telephone number, email address, website address),

 - Offeror's Unique Entity ID number,

-- The date of submittal,
+- The date of the submission.

-- A statement verifying the proposal is valid for a period of one hundred twenty (120) days, and
+- A statement verifying the proposal is valid for a period of 120 days, and

 - The signature of a duly authorized Offeror representative.